Lab-8916100448256/hosting-farm/doc/dev/phase-0/best-practices/web_development_best_practices_1.md

 # Web research on web application development and design - version 1
+Research made with [Mistral Le Chat](https://chat.mistral.ai), using the prompt: `Search the web for best practice in web application development and design`

+Then: `Please elaborate a longer and more detailed answers`

+And again: `Please elaborate an even longer and more detailed answer, something of encyclopedic quality.`

+### Introduction
 Best practices in web application development and design are essential for creating applications that are efficient, user-friendly, secure, and scalable.
 Here’s a detailed look at some of the most important practices:
 This overview will cover essential practices, technologies, and methodologies that contribute to building robust, scalable, and user-friendly web applications from planning and design to deployment and maintenance.